SurveyMonkey’s Future Is Focused On One Word: Curiosity

-The company has bounced back from tragedy.
-Now it’s trying to capture the imagination of people who think they don’t care about surveys.

-On May 1, 2015, veteran Silicon Valley executive Dave Goldberg died after suffering an accident while exercising during a vacation in Mexico.
+On May 1, 2015, veteran Silicon Valley executive Dave Goldberg died of cardiac arrhythmia while exercising during a vacation in Mexico.
 The news made headlines, in part because he was married to an executive with a profile far higher than his own: Facebook COO Sheryl Sandberg.
 Stories about his passing noted that he was both respected and loved in the tech community, and had served as CEO of online survey platform SurveyMonkey since 2009.

 Among the people on vacation with Goldberg and Sandberg was longtime friend Zander Lurie, an executive at GoPro and member of SurveyMonkey’s board.
 “We were talking about the upcoming board meeting, and big topics that needed to be addressed, and he died three hours later,” says Lurie.